 Hogsback

-You need to arrange a shuttle to get there, just ask Away with the Fairies Hostel, and they will give you more information.
-It’s well worth the journey, though!
-This is one of the most beautiful places in South Africa, and the hiking possibilities are endless.
-The hostel also has the best view in Hogsback, and you can enjoy this while having a bath outside!
+You’ll need to arrange a shuttle to get there—just ask Away with the Fairies Hostel, and they’ll give you all the details.
+Trust me, it’s well worth the journey!
+Hogsback is one of the most beautiful corners of South Africa, surrounded by lush forests, waterfalls, and endless hiking possibilities.
+The hostel itself has the best view in Hogsback, and you can even enjoy a bath outside while taking it all in.
+Whether you’re hiking nearby trails, exploring the local fairy-tale-like scenery, or simply relaxing with a cup of tea on the deck, this place is the perfect spot to recharge and soak up South Africa’s magical landscapes.

 Where to Stay: